(This video will instantly make your day 10000% better. I promise.)

 More real Yakut: here’s a singer called Куннэй, singing a beautiful song called Ыл туойуох сэгэриэм.

-The video at the beginning of this post- хоту уолаттара (Парни севера)– is by the same guy/group who also became famous for this parody of this Timati song.
+The video at the beginning of this post- хоту уолаттара (Парни севера)– is by ZLOI MAMBET, who also became famous for this parody of this Timati song.
 The Siberian Times has a great article on how that video was filmed.

-Then there’s also a third parody, ункуулээ буппэккэ, that will give you a peek at winter in Yakutsk.
-I’ll post the video here.
+There’s another cool song by ZLOI MAMBET, ункуулээ буппэккэ, that will give you a peek at winter in Yakutsk.

 One reason I think that Yakut is so interesting now is because it’s still completely inaccessible to most people.